-- We enquired of management and those charged with governance as to any known instances of noncompliance or suspected non-compliance with laws and regulations; - Understanding the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations; and - Discussions amongst the audit engagement team regarding how fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion we identified the following potential areas where fraud may occur: - o timing of revenue recognition; and - o management override of controls.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the group and parent corporation, and the sector in which it operates.
+We determined that the following laws and regulations were most significant: - o financial reporting legislation (FEHE SORP 2019, United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 102, the Colleges accounts direction 2022 to 2023 and the OfS Accounts Direction (October 2019)). - o regulatory environment (including the ESFA funding rules 2022 to 2023 and the OfS; framework and relevant OfS regulatory notices). - Further and Higher Education Act 1992; and The Code of Good Governance for English Colleges.
+The engagement team remained alert to any indications of fraud and noncompliance with laws and regulations throughout the audit. - We have assessed the risk of material misstatement of the financial statements, including risk of material misstatement due to fraud and how it might occur by holding discussions with management and those charged with governance; - We enquired of management and those charged with governance as to any known instances of non-compliance or suspected non-compliance with laws and regulations; - Understanding the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations; and - Discussions amongst the audit engagement team regarding how fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, we identified the following potential areas where fraud may occur: - o timing of revenue recognition; and - o management override of controls.